What is S.A.F.E all about?

-The SAFE Program is a peer mentoring program designed to help students successfully transition through their first year of college.
+The S.A.F.E Program (Students Advising for Freshman Excellence) is a peer mentoring program designed to help students successfully transition through their first year of college.
 SAFE minimizes academic, social, and economic challenges by providing information about UNC Charlotte support services to facilitate a smooth transition for students.

 SAFE combines academic support with personal development programming to encourage your academic achievement, positive self-concept and increased personal growth.
 Participation in SAFE helps students achieve not only the UNC Charlotte degree of choice but also a degree of excellence in your future.